laosb/SvelteNova/build_scripts/README.md

 ## Building

-Assuming you have Nova.app installed at `/Applications/Nova.app`, run `yarn build:tree-sitter` to build `libtree-sitter-svelte.dylib`.
-This command is also included in `yarn build`.
+Assuming you have Nova.app installed at `/Applications/Nova.app`, run `npm run build:tree-sitter` to build `libtree-sitter-svelte.dylib`.
+This command is also included in `npm run build`.

 If you installed Nova.app elsewhere, run `build_parser.sh` (from project root) to build, specifying the path to Nova.app as the first argument: